New in the NEW WORK BLOG

 What is the shared economy?

-“What’s mine is yours, and what is yours is mine”.
-Those are the famous words of Vincentio in Shakespeare’s Measure for Measure.
-Like so many Shakespearean quotes, it has become part of our modern lexicon and is more relevant now than ever before.
-Over the last few years, we have witnessed the rise of something dubbed the “shared economy” or “sharing economy”.
-It emphasises collaboration and teamwork and companies are utilising it to improve organisation, development, and many other facets of their business.
+“What is mine is yours and what is yours is mine.”
+These are Vincentio's famous words in Shakespeare.”Measure for measure“.
+Like so many quotes from Shakespeare, this sentence has also become part of our modern lexicon and is more relevant today than ever.
+In recent years, we have seen the rise of the so-called “shared economy” or “sharing economy” (German: “economy of sharing”).
+It focuses on collaboration and teamwork and is used by companies to improve organization, development, and many other aspects of their business.

 What is a shared economy?

-Other shared economy examples include:
+Other examples of the sharing economy include:

 Which industries benefit the most from the sharing economy?

-The desk sharing concept is based on the shared use of resources, which in the case of desk sharing means that workplaces are flexibly divided among several users.
+that Desk sharing conceptt is based on the shared use of resources, which in the case of desk sharing means that workplaces are flexibly divided among several users.
 This results in more efficient use of office space, which allows companies to save costs and make optimal use of their resources.
 Desk sharing also promotes networking and collaboration among employees by creating flexible working environments and thus improving internal communication and the exchange of information.
 Because desk sharing software, such as Flexopus, making it easier to access and manage these shared workplaces, it is becoming an indispensable tool in the modern, flexible working world driven by the principles of the shared economy.

 Pros of the shared economy business model